Global Glut Keeps a Lid on Natural-Gas Prices | MarketScreener

 Prices made another run higher before Memorial Day and the arrival of summer weather that had many Americans switching on air conditioners.

-Prices aren't expected to go much higher this summer.
+Futures for delivery in December and January are trading for about $1 more than summer gas, which isn't expected to rise much above current levels.
 Goldman Sachs Group Inc. analysts forecast an average summer price of $2.04, though last week they warned clients that prices could fall below $1.50 if domestic demand fails to pick up, production remains apace and overseas buyers keep canceling orders for liquefied natural gas, or LNG.

 Such shipments have helped balance the U.S. market, though the pandemic has sapped global demand for shale gas and bloated stockpiles in Europe and Asia, which were already robust after a mild winter left unburned a lot of gas meant for heating.